About Us

 The mission of Philadelphia Dance Projects is to support contemporary dance through Projects that encourage artists and audiences to more fully participate and engage in the experience and pursuit of dance as an evolving form.

 PDP achieves its mission by presenting stimulating performances, workshops/classes, and forums for artists, aspiring artists, students and a broad-based audience.
 It keeps its eyes open to see current trends in content and style, as well as appreciate the depth of work being created today which plumbs dance precursors’ traditions.
-In this, both the process and its outcome are important.
+In this, both process and its outcome are important.

 Board Members

-Jeff Cain, PDP Chairperson
+PDP Chairperson

-Member Emerita: Joan Myers Brown.
+Members Emerita: Joan Myers Brown

 PDP History